pavolloffay/kubecon-eu-2024-opentelemetry-kubernetes-tracing-tutorial/05-sampling.md

 Head sampling is a sampling technique used to make a sampling decision as early as possible.
 A decision to sample or drop a span or trace is not made by inspecting the trace as a whole.

+For the list of all available samplers, check the [offical documentation](https://opentelemetry.io/docs/languages/sdk-configuration/general/#otel_traces_sampler)

 Update the sampling % in the Instrumentation CR and restart the deployment for the configurations to take effect.

 https://github.com/pavolloffay/kubecon-eu-2024-opentelemetry-kubernetes-tracing-tutorial/blob/d4b917c1cc4a411f59ae5dd770b22de1de9f6020/app/instrumentation-head-sampling.yaml#L13-L15